Hydrat-Agency/laravel-2fa/README.md

 }
 ```

-Don't forget to update `driver` key in the config file :
+Don't forget to update the `driver` key in the config file :

 ```php